 Symptoms of Smartphone Addiction

-The Diagnostic and Statistic Manual for Mental Disorders recognizes behavioural addiction as a serious problem in the current landscape.
+The Diagnostic and Statistic Manual for Mental Disorders recognizes behavioral addiction as a serious problem in the current landscape.
 As a result, we see a lot more research into smartphone addiction and what it means.

 The following symptoms could indicate that you’re already suffering from an over-reliance on your phone.

 Smartphone addiction is regularly linked to problems with sleeping.

 Research indicates that there are a number of reasons why smartphones could disrupt your sleep.